Zekaric/Zekaric/README.md

 Hi, I am Robbert de Groot, @Zekaric.
 I am predominantly a C developer and love that language.
 I also do C++ and C# at my day job but I have always loved the simplicity of C and that is what I use in my hobby programming.

+I have been programming professionally since 1995.
+I am getting close to becoming that grumpy old programmer.
+I try to remain civil though so feel free to contact me.
+I, probably, will be nice.
+If I am not, it is most likely that I am in a mood because I am working on a stubborn bug.

 # Why C?

 When I was in High School we were still using MS DOS as the main operating system.
 My school allowed me to learn my first system language using